bringauto/fleet-management-http-client-python/fleet_management_http_client_python/docs/OrderStateApi.md

     # Create an instance of the API class
     api_instance = fleet_management_http_client_python.OrderStateApi(api_client)
-    order_id = 1 # int | ID of the Order for which to find the Order States. wait = False # bool | Applies to GET methods when no order statuses would be returned at the moment of request.
-If wait=true, \\ the request will wait for the next order state to be created and then return it.
+    order_id = 1 # int | ID of the Order for which to find the Order States. wait = False # bool | Applies to GET methods when no objects would be returned at the moment of request.
+If wait=true, \\ the request will wait for the next object to be created and then returns it.
 If wait=False or unspecified, the request will return \\ an empty list. (optional) (default to False) since = 56 # int | A Unix timestamp in milliseconds.
-If specified, only states created at the time or later will be returned.
-If unspecified, all states are returned (since is set to 0 in that case). (optional)
+If specified, only objects created at the time or later will be returned.
+If unspecified, all objects are returned (since is set to 0 in that case). (optional)

     try:
         # Find all Order States for a particular Order specified by its ID.